SConnolly1886/AWS-Migrating-with-DMS/AWS-Migrating-with-DMS-2.md

 ### Now back to the AWS Web Server
 Connect to the instance again if you haven't closed the old connection.
-Escalate priviledges and move to the `/home/ec2-usr` directory where the files were copied to.
+Escalate privileges and move to the `/home/ec2-usr` directory where the files were copied to.

 Run `ls -la` to check for the html directory and the run `cd html`.
 Great now copy all of those files to the webroot folder using the following command:
 `cp * -R /var/www/html/`

 Now all that needs to be done is to change the permissions on the files you've moved.
-Run the commnands below to change the permissions:
+Run the commands below to change the permissions:
 ```
 usermod -a -G apache ec2-user
 chown -R ec2-user:apache /var/www